 The best bread should be for everyone!

-We are also working to support other local food producers, and source our ingredients from as close by as possible, including fruit harvested from our community gardens; flour from Scotland the Bread from heritage grain grown in Fife; and flour grown and milled at Mungoswells in East Lothian.
+We are also working to support other local food producers and source our ingredients from as close by as possible, including fruit harvested from our community gardens; fresh organic eggs from Croft Organics in Penicuik; and flour from Scotland the Bread in Fife and Mungoswells in East Lothian.
 We also grow some of our own wheat, and are working to scale up this production in partnership with nearby Lauriston Farm.
-We also sell fresh organic eggs from Croft Organics from Penicuik.
-We believe it's important for our community to have control over something as important as our food supply, so we are working to strengthen this local economy, creating good local jobs, and working with those we trust in caring for the soil, and ecosystems that produce our food.

-Proper sourdough bread only needs 3 ingredients: flour, water, and salt.
-Plus time and skill.
+Proper sourdough bread only needs 3 ingredients: flour, water, and salt (Plus time and skill!)

 Ingredients: white wheat flour, wholemeal wheat flour, wholemeal rye flour, water, salt.